 Learn more about Dr. Marsh on academia.edu

 Dr. Robert Tomlinson is the vice president of SORA and a founding member of the association.
 He is a retired USAF colonel and commanded at the squadron and group levels.
-Dr. Tomlinson is an associate professor at the US Naval War College/Naval Post-graduate School, and he currently served as director of the US Army's Advanced Strategic Leadership Studies Program at the School of Advanced Military Studies, Fort Leavenworth.
+Dr. Tomlinson is an associate professor at the US Naval War College/Naval Post-graduate School, and he previously served as director of the US Army's Advanced Strategic Leadership Studies Program at the School of Advanced Military Studies, Fort Leavenworth.
 He has his Ph.D. in history from Claremont Graduate University and specializes in Middle Eastern Affairs, particularly Hizbollah, Shia terrorism, and insurgency.
 He has published in Proceedings and is currently completing an article on the Reagan intervention in Lebanon in 1982.
 Dr. Tomlinson has extensive experience in international affairs and US defense policy.

 Learn more about Dr. Tomlinson on academia.edu